Killface1980/DualSense4Rockstar/README.md

 # DualSense4Rockstar

 Adds support for DualSense controllers to GTAV and RDR2.
+Requires DSX.
-Merge of the GTAV mod by JohnD and the RDR mod by Shtivi with rewritea and refinements.
+Merge of the GTAV mod by JohnD and the RDR mod by Shtivi with rewrites and refinements.
 New controller scheme for GTA V.